Detectives: Gunman killed Florida trooper without warning

 Headings spotted Bullock lying on the ground next to his patrol car, so he made a U-turn through the swale.
 As he called 911 to get assistance for Bullock, he spotted Reed, who pointed his gun at him, Snyder said.
 On the 911 call, Headings can be heard yelling at Reed to drop his gun before an exchange of gunfire erupts.
 Snyder said Headings shot Reed in the chest, a wound that would have been fatal if Reed hadn’t then shot himself in the head, dying instantly.

 Snyder said Headings did a “phenomenal job” as he came upon a confusing situation where he thought he was assisting an injured trooper only to find himself confronting a gunman “who had nothing left to live for.”
-He said if Headings hadn’t engaged Ellis, there likely would have been a larger shootout as a swarm of law enforcement soon arrived.
+He said if Headings hadn’t engaged Reed, there likely would have been a larger shootout as a swarm of law enforcement soon arrived.

 “There would have been rounds flying all over that interstate,” Snyder said.
 “The actions of that off-duty detective were life saving.”

-Note: This story has corrected the name of the shooter in the 10th paragraph to Reed.